 For more information call 937-548-4196

-All immunization clinics walk in.
+Due to COVID-19, clinics are by appointment only.
 Medicaid, Medicare and many private insurance plans are accepted.
 Vaccines are provided at no cost to uninsured children through the Vaccines for Children Program.
 However, there is an administration fee.

-For faster service please complete the following questionnaire and bring in to our walkin clinic!
+For faster service please complete the following questionnaire and bring in to our clinic!

 Do you need a copy of your shot record?
 Please complete the form below and bring to the health department or fax 937-548-9128.